9 Processing

 ## [1] "counts" "logcounts"

-SpaNorm (Salim et al. 2024) was developed for spatial transcriptomics data specifically, and uses a gene-wise model (e.g., negative binomial) in which variation is decomposed into a library size-dependent (technical) and -independent (biological) component.
+SpaNorm (Salim et al. 2024) was developed specifically for ST data, using a gene-wise model (e.g. negative binomial) in which variation is decomposed into a library size-dependent (technical) and -independent (biological) component.

 9.3 Feature selection

-To identify HVGs, we first remove mitochondrial genes, since these are very highly expressed in this dataset and are not of main biological interest.
+To identify the set of top HVGs, we first remove mitochondrial genes, since these tend to be very highly expressed and are not of main biological interest.

 Code